Ejaayy/Ejaayy/README.md

 💡 I’m passionate about software development and AI, especially building real-world solutions using innovative tech.
 👨‍💻 I’m currently learning Java, Python, REST APIs, and advanced web development while finishing CS50 and exploring AI fundamentals.
 🛠️ I have experience with C, Python, Java, SQL/SQLite, and web technologies like Flask.
-🤝 I’m actively involved in orgs like La Salle Computer Society (Junior Officer, EVP in Training, and HackerCup Executive), GDSC DLSU, and Investors’ Society DLSU.
+🤝 I’m actively involved in orgs like La Salle Computer Society (Junior Officer, AVP in Training, and HackerCup Executive), GDSC DLSU, and Investors’ Society DLSU.
 🌱 On a journey to become an AI engineer, and I’m exploring finance and tech-business integration on the side.
 🎯 My goal is to build useful, open-source projects that improve productivity, financial literacy, and tech access.